wwalterr/dailly/README.md

 ## Contributing

 Pull requests are welcome.
-Please, consider the following:.
+Please, consider the following.

 1. To merge your change, create an issue and a PR related to that issue
 2. Describe which interface changed, which bug was fixed or what new feature was created